Robert X. Cringely: InfoWorld

+Mark Stephens contributed to InfoWorld under the Cringely pseudonym.

 After a financial disagreement in 1995, Stephens was dismissed from InfoWorld and was promptly sued by IDG to prevent him from continuing to use the Cringely trademark.
 A settlement was reached out of court that allowed him to use the name, so long as he did not contribute to competing technology magazines.